 I've been doing a Christmas blues show for many years and was always frustrated with the lack of a really good collection of early blues Christmas songs.
 In 2005 I hooked up with the Document label to put together a 2-CD, 52 track collection of blues and gospel songs from the 1920's to the 1950's called Blues, Blues Christmas.
-The record proved to be popular and a second volume was released in 2009 and this year a third volume has been issued.
+The record proved to be popular and a second volume was released in 2009, a third volume in 2013 and this year sees the fourth volume.
 You can read the notes to these by visiting my writing page.
 Many of today's tracks come from those collections.

 On October 30, 1889 banjoist Will Lyle made history by recording "Jingle Bells" – the very first Christmas record.
 Although no known copies of this recording survive, one of the earliest vocal examples of "Jingle Bells" does survive on an Edison brown wax cylinder entitled, "The Sleigh Ride Party."
 The first commercial Christmas blues record was cut by Bessie Smith.
 Her classic "At The Christmas Ball" inaugurated the Christmas blues tradition when it was recorded in November 1925 for Columbia.
 A year later, circa December 1926, the gospel Christmas tradition was launched when the Elkins-Payne Jubilee Singers recorded "Silent Night, Holy Night" for Paramount Records.
 After these recordings it was off to the races with numerous Christmas blues numbers recorded by singers of all stripes, a pace that continued as blues evolved into R&B and then rock and roll.
 It’s almost certainly the case that many of these songs were recorded at the prompting of the record companies.
 Like any business they were always looking for a new angle or gimmick to sell records and advertised these Christmas records boldly, often with full-page ads, in black newspapers like the Chicago Defender and magazines like Billboard.